 Customers receive a 1-year sleep trial with a Forever Warranty, alongside two free pillows, sheets, and a mattress protector.

 Nest Bedding designed this mattress specifically for kids and toddlers.
-The company claim it is suitable for children no matter what position they sleep in.
+The company claims it is suitable for children no matter what position they sleep in.

-With a polyester cover to help regulate temperature, this mattress will be suitable for toddlers and kids that get hot during sleep.
+With a polyester cover to help regulate temperature, this mattress will suit toddlers and kids that get hot during sleep.

 Customers receive a 100-night sleep trial and a limited lifetime warranty.

 For a dual-sided mattress